 Sure, you can buy the usual suspects that have seen torrid share expansion in recent years — companies like Amazon, Alphabet, and Facebook— but to truly stand out you have to generate and act upon unique ideas.

-It's an approach that has worked for Dennis Lynch, the head of growth investing at Morgan Stanley Investment Management, where he's the lead manager of six funds and directly oversees $27 billion.
+It's an approach that has worked for Dennis Lynch, the Head of the Counterpoint Global team at Morgan Stanley Investment Management, where he's the lead manager of six funds and directly oversees $27 billion.
 He has been the top-performing large-cap fund manager on Wall Street in recent years, a feat that would be impossible if he were choosing the same stocks as everyone else.

 With that in mind, it's important to note that Lynch's express purpose isn't to beat his peers — or even the market — over a specific period.
 He's instead laser-focused on building a portfolio of companies that are either disruptive or insulated from disruption.

 If those companies perform as Lynch expects by maturing into the industry-altering forces he envisioned, the returns take care of themselves.

 So what kind of companies fit the bill?
 Lynch was kind enough to share with Business Insider two companies that have recently captured his attention to the point where he's added them to portfolios.

 "When they came public, Veeva was a dominant provider of customer relationship management (CRM) software for the pharmaceutical industry.
 They're what people refer to as a vertical SaaS company, which dominates a specific industry, or a niche within one.

 "These can be very dominant platforms.
 Once one company is providing that service to a significant amount of an industry, it can put other players at a disadvantage if they don't adopt it as well.
 These businesses also tend to be very sticky, with low churn and high renewal rates.